angus-ai/angus-doc/angusbox/index.rst

 To deploy and run your ``Angus box``, you need to install Docker first.

-The procedure depends on your Linux distribution, please refer to the appropriate section in the `Docker documentation <https://docs.docker.com/installation/>`_.
+The procedure depends on your operating system, please refer to the appropriate section in the `Docker documentation <https://docs.docker.com/installation/>`_.

-The procedure should look like this (Ubuntu 15.04LTS):
+On a Unix based operating system, the procedure should look like this (Ubuntu 15.04LTS):

 .. code-block:: python